CiiM-Bioinformatics-group/scImmuAging/README.md

     }

-It will only take few minutes.
+It will only take few seconds.

 ## Citation
 Cell-Type-Specific Aging Clocks Unveil Inter-Individual Heterogeneity in Immune Aging and Rejuvenation during Infection and Vaccination